nolanemir-12/junior-marketing-specialist/README.md

 All I did was to search for solutions either in Google or YouTube.

 Not all solutions were easy and beginner friendly for some of the steps, so I had to look deeper or change the prompt to get the desired result.

+Had trouble with the push and pull from Cursor to GitHub, somehow every actions were conflicted.
+Dug around the possible pull options and somehow I was able to sync the repository.
+Finally pushed the README in.